 Ship-to-ship oil transfers have taken place safely in the Cromarty Firth for over 30 years.
 They have been undertaken under the Port’s licence at the Nigg Oil Terminal (NOT) since the early 1980s, when the terminal was constructed in support of the Beatrice offshore oilfield development.
 Since that time, 350 movements of Beatrice oil have occurred from shore-to-ship and over 250 ship-to-ship oil transfers.
 According to NOT’s records, more than 175 million barrels of oil have been safely transferred from the Beatrice field into tankers and shipped to global markets.

 The last of the Beatrice oil was exported from the terminal in early 2015 and, since that time, only a handful of export tankers have visited the Firth.
 (Down from 42 visits in 2014 and 58 in 2013.)
 Taking an average over the five years from 2010-2014, port fees of £577,000 per year would have been levied from this activity and would now be available for reinvestment in developing the port.
 (As a trust, 100% of profits are reinvested.)

-The Port of Cromarty Firth has one of the safest records in the world for oil transfers, which are necessary to move oil around the world and bring it onshore where it is converted into fuel, plastics, detergents etc. The Port is confident its safety record would continue under the proposed additional licence.
-The need for a new cruise berth is becoming increasingly important and, as such, the port is continuing to answer the questions raised in the original application with a view to resubmitting in due course.
+It is an activity we are keen to see back in the Port however, as the Port of Cromarty Firth has one of the safest records in the world for oil transfers, which are necessary to move oil around the world and bring it onshore where it is converted into fuel, plastics, detergents etc.

 Cromarty Firth Port Authority, Port Office, Shore Road, Invergordon, IV18 0HD